-Skier’s Thumb is caused by a traumatic force on the thumb that forces it out (radial deviation is the anatomical direction).
+Skier’s Thumb is caused by a traumatic force on the thumb that forces it out (thumb abduction and/or extension are the anatomical directions) damaging the ulnar collateral ligament at the metacarpophalangeal (MCP) joint .
 It often occurs with skiing and football.

 Signs and symptoms include pain in the knuckle of the thumb, swelling, and an unstable joint.
 X-rays often show a small fragment of the metacarpal that has been pulled off by the ligament (called an avulsion fracture).